-- 1. The cellular processing and cryogenic storage of umbilical cord blood and cord tissue stem cells for family use.
-Revenue is generated from the initial processing and testing fees and the annual storage fees charged each year for storage (the "Umbilical cord blood and cord tissue stem cell service"). - 2.
-The manufacture of Prepacyte[®] CB units, the processing technology used to process umbilical cord blood stem cells.
-Revenue is generated from the sales of the Prepacyte[®] CB units (the "Prepacyte[®]-CB").
+1. The cellular processing and cryogenic storage of umbilical cord blood and cord tissue stem cells for family use.
+Revenue is generated from the initial processing and testing fees and the annual storage fees charged each year for storage (the "Umbilical cord blood and cord tissue stem cell service").

+2. The manufacture of Prepacyte® CB units, the processing technology used to process umbilical cord blood stem cells.
+Revenue is generated from the sales of the Prepacyte® CB units (the "Prepacyte®-CB").

-The following table shows, by segment: net revenue, cost of sales, operating profit, depreciation and amortization, interest expense, income tax benefit (expense) and other comprehensive income for the three months ended February 29, 2016:
+The following table shows, by segment: net revenue, cost of sales, operating profit, depreciation and amortization, interest expense, income tax benefit (expense) and other comprehensive income for the three months and six months ended May 31, 2016: